Taxation of employment related shares

 Your employer will make the necessary deductions from share awards through payroll and pay the tax directly to the Collector-General.

-If you exercise a share option, you must report details of any gain you make to Revenue and pay any tax liability.
-Your employer will not deduct tax on your behalf through payroll.
+Your employer is not responsible for returning the tax on your behalf if you exercised a share option prior to 1 January 2024.
+You must report details of any gain you make to Revenue and pay any Income Tax liability.
 You can find more information about the taxation of unapproved share options in Unapproved share option schemes.

 Gains made on the exercise of Key Employee Engagement Programme (KEEP) options are exempt from Income Tax, USC and PRSI.
-You can find more information about the treatment of share options awarded under KEEP in Key employee engagement programme (KEEP).
+You can find further information about the treatment of share options awarded under KEEP in Key Employee Engagement Programme (KEEP).

 Approved share schemes